dmuy/duDatepicker/README.md

   clearBtn: false,      // Determines if Clear button is displayed
   cancelBtn: false,     // Determines if Cancel button is displayed
-  overlayClose: true    // Determines if clicking the overlay will close the date picker }
+  overlayClose: true    // Determines if clicking the overlay will close the date picker
+  disabledDates: [],    // Array of dates to be disabled (format should be the same as the specified format)
+  disabledDays: []      // Array of days of the week to be disabled (i.e. Monday, Tuesday, Mon, Tue, Mo, Tu) }
 ```